Written by: Andrew Splatt – Director & Executive Practice Leader

 About Lump Sum Compensation

-Lump sum compensation is available for psychological injury claims when you have a whole-person impairment rating of 15% or more.
+Lump sum compensation can be available for psychological injury claims regardless of the level of whole-person impairment.
 Once the psychological injury is stable (has reached maximum medical improvement), you can seek a lump sum compensation payment that considers the severity and impact of the injury.

 Common Law Claims Psychological Injury FAQs